 Goodwill.
-We had a goodwill balance of \$8.0 million as of both June 30, 2023 and March 31, 2023.
+We had a goodwill balance of \$8.0 million as of both June 30, 2024 and March 31, 2024.
 The goodwill resulted from the acquisition of MikaMonu Group Ltd. in fiscal 2016.
-We completed our annual goodwill impairment test during the fourth quarter of fiscal 2023 and concluded that there was no impairment, as the fair value of our sole reporting unit exceeded its carrying value.
+We completed our annual impairment test during the fourth quarter of fiscal 2024 and concluded that there was no impairment, as it was more likely than not that the fair value of our sole reporting unit exceeded its carrying value and the performance of a quantitative impairment test was not required.

 Intangible Assets.
 We review identifiable amortizable intangible assets for impairment whenever events or changes in circumstances indicate that the carrying value of the assets may not be recoverable.
 Determination of recoverability is based on the lowest level of identifiable estimated undiscounted cash flows resulting from use of the asset and its eventual disposition.
 Measurement of any impairment loss is based on the excess of the carrying value of the asset over its fair value.
-We identified a potential impairment indicator for the finite lived intangible assets and performed a recoverability test by comparing the sum of the estimated undiscounted future cash flows of the asset group to the carrying amount as of December 31, 2022 and March 31, 2023.
-The result of the recoverability tests indicated that the sum of the expected future cash flows was greater than the carrying amount of the finite lived intangible assets.
-No impairment triggering events were identified subsequent to the March 31, 2023 recoverability test.
+There were no impairment indicators noted as of June 30, 2024 and March 31, 2024.
 Based on the uncertainty of forecasts inherent with a new product, events such as the failure to generate forecasted revenue from the APU product could result in a non-cash impairment charge in future periods.